 Step 1: Check your zone

-- Visit VicPlan and search for the address of your property.
+- Visit VicPlan-external site and search for the address of your property.

 - Follow the prompts to create and open a Planning Property Report.

 - Read the report and see which zone affects the property from which you will run the business.

 Step 2: See whether you need a Planning Permit for the home-based business